 The study limitations were the small sample size from which statistical inferences could be difficult and that not all surveillance assessments occurred during in-person clinic visits.
 However, these data have provided initial evidence that the HAV can be safe and effective over time in patients with lower extremity atherosclerotic disease.
 To the best of our knowledge, the present study is the longest term follow-up of any implanted engineered tissue used to treat PAD and has shown the overall potential of bioengineered human tissues in the long-term treatment of vascular disease.

-Another limitation was that the patients with lost HAV patency before the 2-year period were not included in the long-term follow-up.
-Furthermore, and in contrast to other studies of the HAV used for venous vascular dialysis access, no biopsies were available after 2 years from this PAD patient cohort.
+Another limitation was that the patients who lost HAV patency before the 2-year period were not included in the long-term follow-up.
+Furthermore, and in contrast to other studies of the HAV used for vascular dialysis access, no biopsies were available after 2 years from this PAD patient cohort.
 Although this likely reflected the low rate of surgical reintervention on the HAV, the lack of histologic samples meant that the cellular repopulation in these patients could not be assessed.
 Finally, the limited life expectancy of patients with late-stage PAD limited our overall ability to gather long-term functional information for this population.

 Overall, these initial findings are encouraging for the long-term function of the HAV and support further prospective and long-term studies of the HAV as a conduit to repair or replace vessels and offer a surgical alternative to patients with PAD.